Jude-Gigy-IT/Wazuh-SOC-Lab/01-file-integrity-monitoring/README.md

 # Modifying a Monitored File

-With File Integrity Monitoring configured, I modified the contents of a file located inside the monitored directory.
+With File Integrity Monitoring set up, I modified a file located inside the monitored directory.

 This simulated a real-world scenario where a critical system file is changed.
-While not every file modification is malicious, unexpected changes can be an early indicator of unauthorized activity or system compromise.
+While not every file modification is malicious, unexpected changes can be an early indicator of unauthorized activity.

 ### Modified File